High-Resolution Linear-Phase Split Compressor for VST-Compatible Audio Workstations

 Every mastering engineer knows that equalization of final complex mixes or orchestral recordings with stereo microphones is very critical and limited.

-The LinearPhase PEQ Red does not shift the phase.
-It only boosts or cuts the amplitude in a given frequency range.
-Consequently, you can apply much more boost without changing the sound character of your recording.
-Due our proprietary low-noise filter design in the frequency domain, the distortions (THD+N) are extremely low, ensuring crystal clear sound quality.
+The LinearPhase PEQ Orange does not shift the phase, it only boosts or cuts the amplitude in a given frequency range.
+Consequently you can apply much more boost without changing the sound character of your recording.
+Due to our proprietary low-noise filter design in the time domain, the distortions (THD+N) are extremely low ensuring crystal clear, neutral, and uncolored sound.

-The LinearPhase PEQ Red DirectX/VST PlugIn is unique in the world of audio components.
-Almost all parametric equalizers being used are implemented with filters that accomplish phase shift, e.g.: the original signal is remixed with its phase-shifted version.
+The LinearPhase PEQ Orange DirectX/VST PlugIn is unique in the world of audio components.
+Almost all parametric equalizers being used are implemented with filters that accomplish phase shift, e.g. the original signal is remixed with its phase-shifted version.
 Because the amount of the phase shift is frequency dependent some cancellation or amplification at certain desired frequencies takes place.
-It works, but with a major disadvantage--the different signal components are spread all over time, so that the time relationship between harmonics in the processed signal is heavily affected.
-The result is that a nice sharp bass drum becomes slurred and muddy, and vocal tracks become strident or brittle.
-Algorithmix is proud to offer you a true remedy against difficult equalizing tasks--the LinearPhase PEQ Red PlugIn, a linear-phase equalizer which can be handled exactly like its classic predecessors, but cannot be "heard".
+It works, but with a major disadvantage - the different signal components are spread all over time, so that the time relationship between harmonics in the processed signal is heavily affected.
+The result is that a nice sharp bass drum becomes slurred and muddy and vocal tracks become strident or brittle.
+Algorithmix is proud to offer you a true remedy against difficult equalizing tasks, the LinearPhase PEQ Orange PlugIn, a linear-phase equalizer which can be handled exactly like its classic predecessors, but cannot be "heard".

-The LinearPhase PEQ Red works in the frequency domain.
-It sounds a bit softer than his brother, LinearPhase PEQ Orange.
-It perfectly performs with up to 384kHz and allows extended frequency setup up to 80kHz.
-These features make it perfectly applicable for high-resolution DSD post-processing, inclusive the ultrasonic region.
+The LinearPhase PEQ Orange works in the time domain.
+It sounds more analytical than its brother, the LinearPhase PEQ Red, and therefore is specially recommended for difficult mastering and re-mastering tasks on dense mixes.
+It performs flawlessly with up to 384 kHz sampling frequency and allows extended frequency setup up to 80 kHz, thus being ideally applicable for high-resolution DSD post-processing, including its ultrasonic region.